Self-Bootstrapped Visual-Language Model for Knowledge Selection and Question Answering: Related work

-\textbf{Multimodal large language model.} Recently, multimodal large language models \cite{li2023blip, alayrac2022flamingo, liu2023visual, Dai2023InstructBLIPTG} have demonstrated remarkable visual-language understanding and reasoning capabilities, owing to the advancement of larger language models \cite{brown2020language,zhang2022opt, touvron2023llama, vicuna, touvron2023llama}.
+\paragraph{Large Visual-Language Models.} Recently, large visual-language models \cite{li2023blip, alayrac2022flamingo, liu2023visual, Dai2023InstructBLIPTG} have demonstrated remarkable visual-language understanding and reasoning capabilities, owing to the advancement of larger language models \cite{brown2020language,zhang2022opt, touvron2023llama, vicuna, touvron2023llama}.
 These methods typically consist of a frozen visual encoder \cite{radford2021learning}, a visual-language connector \cite{li2023blip}, and a large language model \cite{chung2022scaling, zhang2022opt, vicuna}.
 The models are firstly pre-trained on large-scale visual-text datasets to align visual features to the language embedding space.
 After pretraining, the large language model can understand the visual details.
 Then, the model is finetuned to adapt to various visual-language tasks.
-In this study, we adopt BLIP2, one of the widely used models, as our backbone for understanding visual details and bootstrap knowledge selection and question answering with it.
+In this study, we adopt BLIP2, one of the widely used models, as our backbone for bootstrapping knowledge selection and question answering with it.